Asian Relations Conference: Ceylon

 The Ceylon delegation was led by S. W. R. D. Bandaranaike, who also headed the Round Table for Transition from Colonial to National Economy.
 Notable delegates included C. W. W. Kannangara, Justin Samarasekera, Cissy Cooray and E. M. V. Naganathan, while notable observers included George E. de Silva, Anil de Silva and E. W. Kannangara.
 Bandaranaike proposed the formation of an Asian economic bloc, though it was opposed by Southeast Asian nations such as Indonesia, Malaya and Vietnam, who cautioned against a repeat of Japanese Asianism.
 The Ceylonese delegation, along with Burma and Malaya, also raised the issue of Chinese and Indian immigrants in their countries.

 Indonesia

-Indonesia had recently gained recognition from Netherlands, and negotiated for trade and diplomatic relations during the conference.
+Indonesia had recently gained recognition from Dutch rule, and negotiated for trade and diplomatic relations during the conference.
 The Indonesian delegation was led by Dr. Abu Hanifa.
 Other notable delegates included Siauw Giok Tjhan and Ali Sastroamidjojo, and observers included Agus Salim and Mochtar Lubis.
 Prime Minister of Indonesia Sutan Sjahrir missed the opening session as he was signing an agreement with the Dutch, but was later brought in an Indian plane chartered for him by Nehru’s government that allowed him to arrive in time for the closing ceremony.

 Iran

-The Iran delegation was led by Gholam Hossein Sadighi.
+The Iranian delegation was led by Gholam Hossein Sadighi.
 Notable delegates included Mehdi Bayani and Safiyeh Firous, who headed one session of the Round Table for "Status of Women and Women's Movement".
 Ali-Asghar Hekmat served as one of the three observers.